 The Chevron is a general needs housing scheme located within the Byker Estate.
-The building is arranged in an 'L' shape, with two wings joined at the northern corner of the building.
-Flats 2-5 are located within the smaller of the wings on the west side of the building and occupies a footprint of approximately 200m.
+The whole building is arranged in an 'L' shape, with two wings joined at the northern corner of the building.
+Flats 9-14 are located within the larger of the wings on the east side of the building.
+The building occupies a footprint of approximately 225m2 and has a height of approximately 10m at it highest point to the southern elevation.

-The property is a wedge shape design, with one side 2-storeys high and the opposite side is 3-storeys high.
-There are integral garages to the ground floor of the west elevation of the building.
-The building is of masonry cavity wall construction, with brickwork outer leaf, with a single pitched roof with a standing seem profile metal roof covering and fascia, timber double glazed windows and doors to flats, with glazed metal doors to main entrances.
+The building contains residential units to all floors of the building.
+The property is a wedge shape design, with the west elevation 4-storeys high and the east elevation 3-storeys high, with concrete floors and stairs.
+The building is of masonry cavity wall construction, with brickwork outer leaf, with a single pitched roof with a standing seem profile metal roof covering and fascia, softwood timber double glazed windows and doors to flats, with glazed metal doors to main entrances.
+Internally, floors are concrete as are the stairs and the internal walls on the means of escape are plain plaster and paint finish.
+Rainwater goods are UPVC.